deanwampler/programming-scala-book-code-examples/README.md

-help       # help on tasks and settings clean      # delete all build outputs compile    # compile the source, but not test code test       # compile source and test code, if necessary and run the tests.
+help       # help on tasks and settings clean      # delete all build outputs compile    # compile the source, but not test code testFull   # compile source and test code, if necessary, and run the tests.
-~test      # continuously compile and test when source changes are saved. console    # run the Scala REPL; dependencies and code are on the CLASSPATH tasks      # show the most common tasks (commands). tasks -V   # REALLY show ALL tasks
+~testFull  # continuously compile and test when source changes are saved. console    # run the Scala REPL; dependencies and code are on the CLASSPATH tasks      # show the most common tasks (commands). tasks -V   # REALLY show ALL tasks